chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_cookbook_motd_resource_file.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple slide decks.

-Use the file resource to define the contents of a file inline within the recipe:
+Use the |resource file| resource to define the contents of a file inline within the recipe:

 .. code-block:: ruby